prabhu43/cka-exam/artifacts/section-1/01-RBAC.md

 # Administrators can combine this with user impersonation
 # to determine what action other users can perform
 kubectl auth can-i list secrets --namespace dev --as dave

+kubectl auth can-i get secret --as secret@test.com

+# for service accounts, we have use system:serviceaccount:<namespace>:<serviceaccount-name>
+kubectl auth can-i get pods --as system:serviceaccount:default:sa-name
 ```

 ### Node Authorization